 - Enable the toggle button against — Offer to translate pages that aren’t in a language you read.

 This will enable the translation feature within the Edge computer browser.
-You can add the known languages in the preference in the order (top = high priority).
+You can add the available languages in the preferred order (top = high priority).

-If you do not know any specific language (example: Chinese), then you can enable the edge auto translate feature.
+You can enable the edge auto-translate feature if you do not know any specific language (for example, Chinese).
 This will automatically translate text from Chinese to English on detection.

-Here are the steps to enable the edge auto translate:
+Here are the steps to enable the auto-translate:

 - Open any website page in a foreign language (ex: Chinese).